llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 ==========================

-In order to understand compiler behavior, it is helpful to introduce some language background here for readers who are not familiar with the C++ feature.
+In order to understand compiler behavior, it is helpful to introduce some terms and definitions for readers who are not familiar with the C++ feature.
-This document is not a tutorial on C++; it only introduces necessary concepts to better understand use of modules for a project.
+This document is not a tutorial on C++; it only introduces necessary concepts to better understand use of modules in a project.

 Background and terminology
 --------------------------